-(NE) (SE) (NC) (IP) Component of a Program for Gifted Education Personnel Preparation The district seeks and hires teachers and administrators endorsed in gifted education.
+NE SE NC IP Component of a Program for Gifted Education Personnel Preparation The district seeks and hires teachers and administrators endorsed in gifted education.
 All teachers working with gifted learners have met the requirements for the grade and content of the course/grade being taught and have the gifted endorsement.
 The district sponsors professional development in gifted education (e.g., workshops, conferences and courses) with knowledgeable and credentialed consultants and trainers.
-10 C The district has established a policy for released time for professional staff and other personnel to allow for attendance at professional development programs dealing with gifted education.
-The district provides specific training for counselors, administrators and other personnel involved in the decision-making related to their roles and responsibilities in the program of services for gifted students.
+The district has established a policy for released time for professional staff and other personnel to allow for attendance at professional development programs dealing with gifted education.

+NE SE NC IP Component of a Program for Gifted Education The district provides specific training for counselors, administrators and other personnel involved in the decision-making related to their roles and responsibilities in the program of services for gifted students.
 Administrators, counselors and support staff participate with teachers in the on-going professional development program dealing with gifted learners.
 Teacher competencies for working successfully with gifted students (i.e., CEC-NAGC Teacher Standards) are correlated with the professional development program.
 Classrooms containing gifted learners are periodically monitored for use of appropriate differentiation.

-Standard: Parent and Community Involvement (NE) (SE) (NC) (IP) Component of a Program for Gifted Education Parent and Community Involvement A broad-based planning committee representing educators, parents and community members meets regularly to assess and support the program.
+Standard: Parent and Community Involvement

+NE SE NC IP Component of a Program for Gifted Education Parent and Community Involvement A broad-based planning committee representing educators, parents and community members meets regularly to assess and support the program.
 Open meetings are scheduled as recommended by the committee to maintain connections and provide information to parents about gifted programs and services.
 Community partnerships have been established to work with gifted programs.